New Legislation Positions Indiana at the Forefront of Immigration Enforcement

 • For employers with no prior violations, the attorney general must first notify the employer and give the employer 15 days to submit evidence regarding the hiring of the workers in question.
 The attorney general may not initiate a lawsuit if it determines that:

-• The employer has engaged in reasonable diligence; and
+• The employer has engaged in reasonable diligence and has not committed a violation; or

-• Requires courts, when a violation is established by the preponderance of the evidence, to enjoin the employer’s actions and impose the appropriate relief as follows:
+• Requires courts, when a violation is established by the preponderance of the evidence, to enjoin the employer’s actions and order the appropriate relief as follows:

-• For an employer with a single violation (not previously determined to be a violation), the court may order the suspension of the employer’s operating authorization at the location where the violations occurred for 5 business days.
+• For a single violation by an employer that has never previously been determined to be in violation, the court may order the suspension of the employer’s business licenses at the location where the violations occurred for 5 business days.

-• For employers whose operating authority was previously suspended for 180 days for violations, the court may order the permanent revocation of the employer’s operating authorization at the location(s) where the violation(s) occurred.
+• For employers whose business licenses were previously suspended for 180 days for violations, the court may order the permanent revocation of the employer’s business licenses at the location(s) where the violation(s) occurred.

-• For employers who willfully hired illegal workers, committed violations at 3 or more locations, and previously had a location’s operating authority permanently suspended, the court may order the permanent revocation of the employer’s operating authorizations in Indiana.
+• For employers who willfully hired illegal workers, committed violations at 3 or more locations, and previously had a location’s business license permanently suspended, the court may order the permanent revocation of the employer’s business licenses in Indiana.

 Helps Identify Benefits Fraud and Abuse by Aliens